saakshisinghal14/StudentAttendanceSystem/README.md

 # Attendance System
-The Attendance System is a web application designed to manage and track attendance records for students.
+The Attendance System is a web application designed to track attendance records for students.
 It provides separate sections for administrators and students, each with their own functionalities.

 ## Features